deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Ruins?"
 WARHORSE asked.

 "This planet used to be the embassy world for all species."
 Regaari explained.
-"Then the station was built, and because it's more convenient to dock with a station than land on a planet…"
+"Then the station was built, and because it's more convenient to dock with a station than land on a planet..."

-"Right…" The humans paused to sip from their water supplies.
+"Right..."
+The humans paused to sip from their water supplies.
 The water was strangely coloured, like the instant juice had been.
 There must have been something in it to replenish them, Regaari supposed.

 "Whose was this then?"
 Legsy asked.